benediktstroebl/SlackChat/README.md

 ## Roadmap

+- [ ] **Slack Pro Integration**: CLI to streamline app creation.
+- [ ] **Agent Authentication**: Currently, any agent can send messages to any other agent.
+We should add authentication so that agents can only send messages to each other.
 - [ ] **Sending files**: Allow agents to send files to each other.
 - [ ] **Reacting to messages**: Allow agents to react to messages.
 - [ ] **Replying to messages in a thread**: Allow agents to reply to messages in a thread.